Arsha Vidya

 A Vision That Cannot Be Bettered

-Arsha Vidya cannot be bettered — because the Rishis have the last word about you.
-Others can say you are a part of the total, you are little, you are mortal.
-But the Rishis say that you are the whole.
-Who can say more than that?
+Arsha Vidyā cannot be bettered because the Rishis have the last word about you.
+Others may say that you are a part of the total, that you are little, that you are mortal, that you must become complete.
+But the Rishis say: you are the Whole.

 Explore the Teaching